heigvd-teaching-tools/online-test-platform/README.md

 You will find 2 scripts that can be used to backup and restore the database.

+The copy of these scripts can be found in the `scripts` folder of the repository.

 ```bash
 cd ~/db_dumps
 bash pg_backup.sh